nutrition

 1. Get tested.
 Ask your doctor for a 25(OH)D blood test.
 This is the most reliable marker of vitamin D status.
 Many women are surprised to find their levels are lower than expected.

 2. Review your sun exposure.
-Safe, regular sun exposure — particularly in morning hours — is your body's most natural way to synthesise vitamin D. For Indian women, 20–30 minutes of direct sunlight on arms and legs several times a week may support vitamin D production.
+Safe, regular sun exposure, particularly in morning hours, is your body's most natural way to synthesise vitamin D. For Indian women, 20 to 30 minutes of direct sunlight on arms and legs several times a week may support vitamin D production.

 4. Work with a practitioner.
 The right supplementation dose varies widely depending on your current levels, body composition, and overall health.
 A qualified practitioner can help you supplement safely and track your progress.